Flu shot clinics

 - Find a vendor from our flu shot vendor list.

 - Contact the vendor four to six weeks before the date of the event.

 - Use our flu shot checklist to discuss these details with the vendor you choose.

-Try finding a vendor who can bill Uniform Medical Plan or Group Health directly.
+Try finding a vendor who can bill Uniform Medical Plan (UMP) or Kaiser Permanente NW (formerly Group Health) directly.
 If you are part of a smaller workplace (fewer than 50 people) or are geographically distant from major cities, you may need to choose a local vendor that will bill the plans.
 Some drugstores and grocery stores with pharmacies may provide these services.

 What if I cannot host flu shot clinics?

 If you cannot offer flu shot clinics at your worksite, encourage employees to get a flu shot on their own.
 Remind them that their health benefits typically offer flu shots at no extra cost.